b-price/mojomut/README.md

 - Run ```npx tree-sitter init-config```
 - Edit the config.json file you just created so that tree-sitter-mojo directory is in one of the directories listed
 - Run operator-mutant-gen.py in terminal, with the arguments being the mojo file you want to mutate then the type of mutants you want.
-- Valid mutant types are at least one of: binary, comparison, boolean, all
+- Valid mutant types are at least one of: binary, comparison, boolean, unary, all
 - ```python mojo-parse.py <filepath> [mutant type...]```
 - I'd suggest making run configs in your IDE for the above command